sylwiaQA/PORTFOLIO/test_plan.md

     - Testing for vulnerabilities to common attacks (e.g., SQL Injection, XSS).
     - Testing privacy policy and data security measures.

+**Error Management**
+- Checking how the website handles incorrect data entered by the user.
+- Testing error messages and their clarity.

 ## Subject of Testing

 The subject of the tests is an online store available at the following address: